 Blackburn Rovers: Henning Berg calls for unity from fans

-Henning Berg hopes his appointment as manager of Blackburn Rovers will help reunite the club with their supporters.
+Henning Berg hopes his will help reunite the club with their supporters.

 Former boss Steve Kean was subject to a number of protests during his 21 months in charge, while home attendances are significantly down on last season.